 Mikko Olavi Seppälä, University of Helsinki

-Mikko Olavi Seppälä is an Adjunct Professor of Theatre Research at the University of Helsinki.
-Her research focuses on the Finnish workers’ theatre in the late 19th and early 20th century.
-With Kirsti Salmi-Niklander, she is looking at specific (mostly theatrical) amateur performances.
-Mikko has written a “formation study” of the Finnish workers’ theatre before the 1920s that was published only in Finnish (“Suomalaisen työväenteatterin varhaisvaiheet”, SKS 2010).
-Workers’ theatre was largely an amateur activity but, because of the undeveloped professional theatre field of the country, in some towns workers’ theatre managed or at least tried to to turn professional.
-Critical or radical performances were largely pushed to the margins.
-Her current work takes a closer look at those margins.
+My research interest is the Finnish workers’ theatre in the late 19th and early 20th century.
+In my project, I am looking at particular (and mostly theatrical) amateur performances.
+I have written a “formation study” of the Finnish workers’ theatre before 1920s but it was published only in Finnish (“Suomalaisen työväenteatterin varhaisvaiheet”, SKS 2010).
+Workers’ theatre was largely amateur activity but, because of the undeveloped professional theatre field of the country, in some towns workers’ theatre managed or at least tried to to turn professional.
+Critical or radical performances was largely pushed to the margins.
+Now I wish to take a closer look at those margins…

 Alice Shinall, University of London, Birkbeck